Invariance of the Gerstenhaber algebra structure on Tate-Hochschild cohomology: Acknowledgement

 \section{Acknowledgement}

-This paper is a part of author's PhD thesis, I would like to thank my PhD supervisor Alexander Zimmermann for introducing this interesting topic and for his many valuable suggestions for improvement.
-I also would like to thank Gufang Zhao for many useful discussions when I just started to prepare this paper.
+This paper is part of the author's Ph.
+D. thesis, the author would like to thank his supervisor Alexander Zimmermann for introducing him to this interesting topic and for many valuable suggestions for improvement.
+He is very grateful to Bernhard Keller for many useful discussions and suggestions on relative derived categories and relative singularity categories.
+He would like to thank Gufang Zhao for many useful discussions at the very beginning of this project.
+He is also very grateful to Yu Wang for reading a preliminary version of this paper and for giving many helpful suggestions.

+The author would like to thank the referee for valuable suggestions and comments, which have led to significant improvement on the presentation of this paper.